Felice Bonetto

+Born and raised in Manerbio, Bonetto began his career in motorcycle road racing before switching to Grand Prix motor racing in 1931.
+He enjoyed a brief Formula One career, racing Italian cars with Milano, Alfa Romeo and Maserati, achieving two podium finishes at the 1951 Italian and 1953 Dutch Grands Prix, the former he shared with Giuseppe Farina and the latter with José Froilán González.
+His greatest successes were in sportscar racing, winning the Targa Florio in 1952, but his career was cut short when he fatally collided with a lamp post whilst leading the 1953 Carrera Panamericana.

 Career

 Debut and early career

 Felice Bonetto was born in Manerbio, which in the province of Brescia, the home of the Mille Miglia.
 Despite that, he began to race, very young, on motor bikes.
 The switch to four wheels came very late to modern standards; he, in fact, already 28 when he participated in the Bobbio-Penice, with a Bugatti.
 Despite having to make do with cars that not always competitive, but the results were not lacking.
 In 1933, Bonetto was third in the infamous Gran Premio di Monza with an Alfa Romeo 8C 2600.
 The race will always be remembered as the Black Day of Monza, when three of Europe's greatest racing drivers crashed fatally within a few hours of each other: Giuseppe Campari, Mario-Umberto Borzacchini and Count Stanisław Czaykowski.
 He also finished second in the Coppa Principessa di Piemonte.
 A year later he came twelfth in the Mille Miglia, but he obtained his greatest success after World War II.
 After the World War II abruptly ended his career, as well as that of his colleagues of the time.
 Bonetto resumed his racing in 1946 with the small Cisitalia, before moving into Formula One.